MeToo movement: Sports

 Soon after #MeToo started spreading in late 2017, several allegations from a 2016 Indianapolis Star article resurfaced in the gymnastic industry against former U.S. Gymnastics doctor Larry Nassar of Michigan State University.
 Nassar was called out via #MeToo for sexually assaulting gymnasts as young as 6 years old during "treatments".
 Rachael Denhollander was the first to call him out.
 Though nothing was done after the initial allegations came out in 2016, after more than 150 women came forward, Nassar was effectively sentenced to life in prison.
 The president of Michigan State University, Lou Anna Simon, resigned in the wake of the scandal.
 At around the same time, WNBA star Breanna Stewart publicly revealed that she had been a victim of child sexual abuse from age 9 to 11.
 In late November 2017, Lui Lai Yiu, a hurdler from Hong Kong, recounted in a Facebook post instances of having been sexually assaulted by her male coach when she was 14, sparking off mass controversy in Hong Kong.
 Her coach was arrested in late January 2018, but acquitted in mid-November 2018.

-In 1996, while attending the University of Tennessee, former American football player Peyton Manning was accused of sexual assault by trainer Jamie Ann Naughright after he pressed his genitals against Naughright's face during a foot examination.
-Manning claims that he was just pulling a prank by "mooning" another athlete in the room as Naughright bent over to examine him.
-Both Naughright and the other athlete deny Manning's story.
-Naughright settled with the university for $300,000 for its alleged failure in four incidents, and resigned from the school.
-She had initially made a list of 33 complaints about the school.
-Naughright filed a defamation lawsuit against Peyton Manning and three other parties in 2002.
-Manning defamed her in a book he wrote with his father and author John Underwood.
-The lawsuit was settled after the court ruled there was sufficient evidence for it to be heard by a jury.
-Terms of the settlement were not disclosed due to confidentiality terms.

-Other instances of the movement involving itself in sports include Cristiano Ronaldo, who was accused of rape in 2009, and Derrick Rose, who was suspected of being involved in a gang rape situation.